AlibabaCloudDocs/vod/intl.en-US/API Reference/Data statistics/Resource usage/DescribeVodStorageData.md

 **Note:**

--   This operation is available only in the **China \(Shanghai\)**region.
+-   This operation is available only in the **China \(Shanghai\)** region.
--   If the time range to query is less than seven days, the system returns the statistics collected on an hourly basis.
-If the time range to query is more than seven days, the system returns the statistics collected on a daily basis.
+-   If the time range to query is less than or equal to seven days, the system returns the statistics collected on an hourly basis.
+If the time range to query is greater than seven days, the system returns the statistics collected on a daily basis.
 The maximum time range that you can specify to query is 31 days.

 ## Debugging